tensorlakeai/indexify/docs/docs/apis/retrieval.md

 # Retrieval APIs

-Retrieval APIs allow querying the indexes, derived from the content added in namespaces.
+Retrieval APIs allow querying the indexes, derived from the content added.
 Currently there are two types of indexes supported:

 - Vector Indexes for Semantic Search
 - Content Attribute Indexes